 Plasma Cell Neoplasia

-cells are the basis for our humoral immunity--the arm of the immune system that uses circulating or secreted antibodies to neutralize abnormal or intrusive substances.
+cells are the basis for our humoral immunity--the arm of the immune system that uses secreted and circulating antibodies to neutralize abnormal or intrusive substances.
 As fully mature B-lymphocytes, plasma cells have acquired the complex skill of producing immunoglobulin molecules, better known as antibodies.

 Multiple myeloma (MM)

 MM (images) is the best known and most common form of plasma cell malignancy, accounting for about 10% of lymphohematopoietic malignancies.

 In the U.S.A. its incidence is 4 per 100,000 per year.
 Only 3% of the patients are less than 40 years old, and the occurence of the disease in anyone less than 30 years old must be very carefully evaluated.
 Radiation may play a role in some instances, since the incidence is increased in atom bomb survivors and workers at some nuclear reactors.